sardana-org/sardana-followup/20210325/MINUTES.md

         - No urgent issues
         - Discussion: find a way to share macros with the Community
             - make use of [Macro Catalogue](https://sourceforge.net/p/sardana/macros.git/ci/master/tree/)
-            - [plugin catalogue](https://github.com/sardana-org/sardana-plugins) does not have macros
+            - [plugin catalogue](https://github.com/sardana-org/sardana-plugins) does not contain macros
             - organize one common place to keep all plugins/applications to be easy to find
             - adding more generic macros from all institutes to such a catalogue would be beneficial for the Community
     - ALBA
         - Migration of the 5th beamline caused some troubles and rollback was needed.
 After locating problem on a PyTango/cppTango level
         ([#315](https://gitlab.com/tango-controls/pytango/-/issues/315)) migration has been made one more time - more stress test will be performed
-        - Controller to NI hardware causes problem when Pool is shut down - it keeps hanging and hardkill is necessary - to be investigated
+        - Controller to NI hardware causes problems when Pool is shut down - it keeps hanging and hardkill is necessary - to be investigated
         - Alba EM plugin - Alba asks MAX IV to check the PR
         - hdf5 with VDS feature problems [#1510](https://github.com/sardana-org/sardana/pull/1510)
         - MS environment empty issue (DESY had similar problems)- now fixed [#1520](https://github.com/sardana-org/sardana/pull/1520)
         - Repeat result fails to be shown in Spock [#1518](https://github.com/sardana-org/sardana/issues/1518)
         - MeasurementGroup state is not evaluated if not acquiring [#1316](https://github.com/sardana-org/sardana/issues/1316)
-        - Wrong time estimation in continuous scans reported by beamline scientists - calculation methods need to be reviewed (as we show it to the user it needs to be accurate)
+        - Wrong time estimation in continuous scans reported by beamline scientists - calculation methods need to be reviewed (as we show it to the users it needs to be accurate)
             - Discussion: how to reduce dead time in step scans?
                 - Teresa and Zibi have discussed that topic in the past